Testing the best woodburning camp stoves

 To buy or not to buy

-The most solid and robust of the stoves we tested, testament to its being designed for day-to-day cooking in developing countries.
+The most solid and robust of the stoves we tested, plus only 5kg in weight.
 Takes a bit of practice to get the fire right.
-A bit heavy to take as a camping stove.

 The Petromax is a beautiful silver stove that works more or less on the same principle as the Ecozoom, although it doesn’t have an insulated core but uses an air gap instead.
 Around £125.
 There’s an optional bag and lots of cooking pots in the same range.